smyrman/gitsy/README.rst

 But that only gives me backup :*( I wanted sync!
 ------------------------------------------------

-1. On a second local machine (say for instance at the server configured to REMOTE_HOST in 5), setup gitsy as described in INSTALLATION.
+1. On a second machine (say for instance at the server configured to REMOTE_HOST in 5), setup gitsy as described in INSTALLATION.
 Set up REMOTE_HOST="", REMOTE_DIR="$HOME/repos" (or whatever folder you use instead of repos).